Last Updated on 8th March 2021 by Admin

 Councillor Chris Ludlow, Chesterfield Borough Council’s executive member for environment said: “Our environmental health teams are doing all they can to make the area safe for residents.

-Armco has over 15 years industry experience and take seriously the risks posed by asbestos fibre inhalation.
+Armco has over 20 years industry experience and take seriously the risks posed by the deadly fibre.
 We are fully qualified in the services we offer and do so in a friendly and professional manner.
-In addition to consultancy and advice you can trust, we offer all types of asbestos surveying, various types of asbestos related training, a respiratory mask face fitting and both licensed, and non-licensed asbestos removal.
+In addition to consultancy and advice you can trust, we offer all types of asbestos surveying, various types of asbestos related training, a respiratory mask face fitting and both licensed, and non-licensed removal.
 Call the office on 0161 763 3727 for a competitive quote.